zuozhenggh/learning-library/developer-library/apex/shopping-cart/create-app/4-create-app.md

     ![](images/create-app.png " ")

-2. Once the application is created, you will find the new app on the application home page.
+2. Once the application has been generated, your new app will be displayed in the application home page.
 Click **Run Application**.

     ![](images/run-app.png " ")

-## Task 11: Run the Application
+## **STEP 11**: Run the Application

 1. Enter your user credentials.
 Click **Sign In**.